-a.
-The Ultimate Recipient demonstrates that it is not economically feasible to tender a contract, b.
-The employee or equipment is directly engaged in the work under the parameters of the contract, and c.
-The arrangement has received prior approval in writing by UBCM.
+- a. the Ultimate Recipient can demonstrate that it is not economically feasible to tender a Contract; - b. the employee or equipment is engaged directly in respect of the work that would have been the subject of the Contract; and, - c. the arrangement is approved in advance and in writing by UBCM.

 If the use of own force employee or equipment costs is being considered, in addition to the application please provide a letter addressing the conditions above.
-Note that while most costs are eligible from the date of the application submission, own force employee and equipment costs are only eligible from date of UBCM approval.
+Note that while most costs are eligible from the date of the application submission, own force employee and equipment costs are only eligible from date of UBCM approval